Constructing Passive Sentences in Chinese Using “被字句”(Bèi-structure)

 果汁被弟弟喝了。(Guǒzhī bèi dìdi hē le.)

-The juice has been drunk by young brother.
+The juice had been drunk by young brother.

-in using this basic form, what is emphasized is the agent, or the doer of the action.
+When using the basic form, the emphasis is on the agent, or the one performing the action.

 E.g.